kevBunn/project-4-boss-machine-start/README.md

 - **Node.js**
 - **JavaScript**
 - **Mocha & Chai**
-  - Did not create tests in this project, but utilised provided test suite to complete project in a TDD way)
+  - Did not create tests in this project, but utilised provided test suite to complete project in a TDD way.
 - **React**
   - The React was provided as a part of the starting template by Codecademy.
 However, I found the template to be dated (5+ years old) and it seemed to have some problems; several errors in the bash terminal when runing 'npm install'.
 As such, and as this was not the main focus for this project, I used it as an opportunity to put AI Copilot to the test (for maximum productivety; to solve the issues and get back to the main objective of the project) and did some 'vibe coding' to refactor the JavaScript React code; so I could use up to date packages and dependencies.